NiSource Inc. (NI): These Numbers Show Where NYSE:NI Stock Is Going Next

-NiSource Inc. (NYSE: NI) is 2.53% higher on its value in year-to-date trading and has touched a low of $20.25 and a high of $27.24 in the current 52-week trading range.
+NiSource Inc. (NYSE: NI) is 3.75% higher on its value in year-to-date trading and has touched a low of $21.09 and a high of $27.24 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The NI stock was last observed hovering at around $23.42 in the last trading session, with the day’s gains setting it 0.1% off its average median price target of $26.00 for the next 12 months.
-It is also 16.0% off the consensus price target high of $28.00 offered by 12 analysts, but current levels are 2.0% higher than the price target low of $24.00 for the same period.
+The NI stock was last observed hovering at around $24.36 in the last trading session, with the day’s loss setting it -0.56% off its average median price target of $26.00 for the next 12 months.
+It is also 15.0% off the consensus price target high of $28.00 offered by 12 analysts, but current levels are 0.83% higher than the price target low of $24.00 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)